philipperemy/cond_rnn/README.md

 The conditional RNN expects those parameters:

 - `units`: int, The number of units in the RNN Cell.
+- `cell`: string, cell class or object (pre-instanciated).
+In the case of string, 'GRU', 'LSTM' and 'RNN' are supported.
 - `inputs`: `3-D` Tensor with shape `[batch_size, timesteps, input_dim]`.
 - `cond`: `2-D` Tensor or list of tensors with shape `[batch_size, cond_dim]`.
 In the case of a list, the tensors can have a different `cond_dim`.
 - ` *args, **kwargs`: Any parameters of the [tf.keras.layers.RNN](https://www.tensorflow.org/api_docs/python/tf/keras/layers/RNN) class, such as `return_sequences`, `return_state`, `stateful`, `unroll`...